-It was originally developed by Annie Sloan, whose namesake company has a bevy of chalk paint colors, finishes, and brushes to choose from.
+Chalk paint was originally developed by Annie Sloan, whose namesake company has a bevy of colors, finishes, and brushes to choose from.
 Although her products are top-shelf, they’re also top-dollar, so if you’re interested, there are other options on the market today.

 When it comes to chalk paint furniture ideas, there’s a world of possibilities and these are some of our favorites.

 Color blocking is a paint trend that juxtaposes colored shapes to create a unique yet understated look on anything from wall art to furniture.
 This beautiful cabinet by Elizabeth Dot Design is a perfect example of how a simple block of color can totally transform your furniture.
 To ensure that your design looks professional, use a painter’s tape that’s flexible enough to bend with your desired shape.